hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-10-18

+Larivière, Ni, Gingras, Cronin, & Sugimoto.
+(2013).
+Bibliometrics: Global gender disparities in science. *Nature News, 504*(7479), 211.

+> Barriers to women in science remain widely spread worldwide.

+Main takeaways:

+- In the most productive countries, papers with women in dominent author positions, i.e., sole author, first author, and last author, are cited less than those with men in the same positions;

+- South America and Eastern Europe had greater gender parity in terms of proportion of authorships.

+- Disciplines dominated by women all have to do with "care", for example, nursing; speech, language, and hearing; education.

+- Natural sciences and humanities are dominated by men.
+Social sciences had a higher proportion of femail authors.

+- "Female collaborations are more domestically oriented than are the collaborations of males from the same country"  (p.
+213)

+My issue: How did the authors assign gender to each author?
+It seems to me that it's a very difficult job, especially when the names are non-Western.

 ## 2020-10-17

 Geman, D., & Geman, S. (2016).
 Opinion: Science in the age of selfies. *Proceedings of the National Academy of Sciences, 113*(34), 9384-9387.